yunjiewong/SEP-HW/C#/Assignment3/OOPQuestions.md

 21. A class that implements an interface is allowed to have other members that aren’t defined in the interface.
 T
 22. A class can have more than one base class.
 F
 23. A class can implement more than one interface.
-F
+T